SORA Registration for Juveniles

 Michigan Criminal Defense Attorney having experience with SORA

-If a juvenile or adult is faced with the possibility of registering as a sex offender for many years, and possibly life, it is important that they have legal representation that has familiarity with the Sex Offenders Registration Act and experience representing people faced with the consequences of SORA.
+If a juvenile or adult is faced with the possibility of registering as a sex offender for many years, and possibly life, it is essential they have legal representation that has familiarity with the Sex Offenders Registration Act and experience representing people faced with the consequences of SORA.
+Failure to register under Michigan’s SORA law is a felony.

-The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have decades of experience in this, and all other areas, of criminal law.
-If you, or a loved one, is facing these issues, please contact us, and we will find a way to help you.
+The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have decades of experience in felony and misdemeanor defense, including SORA litigation.
+If you, or a loved one, is facing these issues, please contact our juvenile defense attorneys for a free consultation, and we will find a way to help you.